 Should Artists Experiment?

-Or perhaps we should be asking: When should artists experiment? and ‘Why should artists experiment?
+Perhaps instead of ‘Should artists experiment?’, we should be asking: When should artists experiment? and ‘Why should artists experiment?

 Let’s start with the word experiment?
 So often, the term is misinterpreted in the context of making art.
 We say experiment when we mean ‘explore’.
 There is some overlap, but I’ll cover exploration in another post.
 For now, let’s stick to the concept of experimenting.